Fundraising

 4. Provide donors with opportunities to actively engage with you

 A great way to capture the attention of donors is to create opportunities that influence them to actively engage.
-Unlike fundraising campaigns that are run over a period of time, Giving Days provide an opportunity to your constituents to donate to your cause within a 24-hour time frame.
-Other than the sense of urgency already being created, any low effort activities on your part can help channel your donors towards making a contribution.
+Unlike fundraising campaigns that are run over a period of time, Giving Days provide an opportunity for your constituents to donate to your cause within a 24-hour time frame.
+Other than the sense of urgency already being created, any low-effort activities on your part can help channel your donors toward making a contribution.

 For the college’s 3rd Annual All Day Hall Day campaign, Calvert Hall College High School asked its followers on Facebook to show support by applying the All Day Hall Day filter to their profile pictures.
 Calvert Hall’s followers loved this approach and many took to applying the filter to their profile picture and pledging support to the Giving Day campaign.
 Here’s how Calvert Hall creatively provided an opportunity for its Facebook followers to actively engage & support the upcoming Giving campaign.